TheRealAnonymous008/quartz/content/Atmospheric Moisture.md

 * Convergent winds will move upward until saturated or cooled.
 * Cold air sinks and gradually becomes unsaturated due to heating and loss of moisture
 * Warm air rises and gradually becomes saturated due to cooling.
 When it is fully saturated, clouds form.

+## Clouds and Precipitation
+* *Clouds form either due to the cooling of air or humidity increase*
+* The presence of a fog means that surface level temperature has reached the dew point
+* The occurrence of fog is dependent on climate, temperature and typical humidity levels.
+It may also depend on topography that can influence the wind directions.
+	* Fog is frequent along the windward sides of mountain ranges
+	* Most common along coastlines, over large bodies of water and in certain low areas due to the water providing additional moisture.
+	* Radiation fogs are common in inland areas where there is a significant drop in temperature.
+	* Advection fogs are common where cold ocean currents extend into otherwise warm coastal areas.
+	* Evaporation fogs are common on the open ocean.

+* The state of the precipitate depends on the temperature of the cloud.
+	* *Warm clouds = Lower altitude = more liquid precipitate.*
+	* *Cold clouds = higher altitude = more solid precipitate*.
 # Humidity
 * **Humidity** - the amount of water vapor in the atmosphere, which can be expressed in many ways.
 	* **Absolute Humidity** - the mass per volume of the water in the air.  *Since this changes when air expands or compresses, it is not useful in understanding the atmosphere*.
 	* **Vapor Pressure** - denoted $e$ the amount of pressure contributed by the water vapor.
 	* **Water Vapor Capacity** - denoted $e_s$, it is the maximum amount of water vapor the air can hold.
 It varies by temperature, increasing exponentially.
-		* **Unsaturated air** - occurs when the weather is fair.
+		* **Unsaturated air** - occurs when the [[Weather Systems|weather]] is fair.
 It is when more water vapor can be introduced in the air.
 		* **Saturated air** - the air has as much water vapor as possible.
 This is indicated with the formation of precipitation and drops of water (i.e., clouds).
 		* **Supersaturated** - the air has more water vapor than its water vapor capacity.
 	* **Relative Humidity** - he ratio of how much water vapor is in the air relative to the water vapor capacity, indicating how close the air is to saturation. *It varies with temperature*.